 Trying to tell the difference between male and females can be almost impossible, although the males can be slightly bigger, they are identical in colour.
 In a group of cleaner wrasses there is always one dominant male.
 If there is an absence of a male a female will change sex and become the dominant male, but this will usually happen before the female turns three years of age.

-We see these fish regularly in the Whitsundays aboard Wings Whitsunday Adventures in many of our beautiful snorkel spots.
+We see these fish regularly in the Whitsundays aboard Wings Sailing Charters Whitsundays in many of our beautiful snorkel spots.
 Seeing these cleaner wrasse dance around and doing their bit for the ocean is a special moment when searching the coral gardens for special memories.